Evavic44/Learn-JavaScript/README.md

 ### 1. Number:

-Floating point numbers are used for decimals and integer.
+These are called floating point numbers, which means every number has a decimal point.
+For example the number **23** is actually seen as **23.0** Numbers are decimals and integer.

 ```js
 let js = 23;